sdimi/Step2heart/readme.md

 You might also need some extra helper libraries like `tqdm` (prettier for-loops) but they are not mandatory.

 ## 🗂️ Data
 We use data from the [Fenland Study](https://www.mrc-epid.cam.ac.uk/research/studies/fenland/).
 We cannot publicly share this data but it is available from the MRC Epidemiology Unit at the University of Cambridge upon reasonable request.
-To facilitate easier testing of our code, we provide small samples with the same vectors and naming conventions.
+To facilitate easier testing of our code, we provide small samples with the same vector shapes and naming conventions.
 See ``data/feature_names`` for the features and their order and ``data/fitness_test`` for the laboratory treadmill data sample and the data dictionary.
 Sensor windows from a randomly selected participant are provided in ``/data``.

 The input vector of activity for the pre-training task is a 3D tensor of dimensions [samples, timesteps, features] while the output heart rate is an 1D vector of [samples].
 In particular, in ``/data`` we provide X = ``[1, 512, 34]`` and y = ``[1]``.
 Essentially, every 512-long input window corresponds to a single future heart rate.
 The outcomes for transfer learning in ``data/fitness_test`` are in an 2D vector of [1, features].

 # ▶️ Run
-All experiments are streamlined in bash files.
+All experiments can be found in bash files.
 The hyperparameter tuning was done in a SLURM cluster, and the contribution of the hyperparams was evaluated on the validation set.

 To train all pre-training neural networks (proposed and baselines), run: